au-ts/lionsos/examples/vmfs/README.md

 $ make qemu MICROKIT_BOARD=qemu_virt_aarch64 MICROKIT_SDK=<absolute path to SDK>
 ```

-# Boot
+#### Boot
-On a successful boot, you would see the following and can start playing with the example:
+On a successful boot, you would see the following and can start playing with the example (note, the networking error is due to our minimal Linux kernel not having a network stack compiled in):
 ```
 LDR|INFO: jumping to kernel
 Bootstrapping kernel